hunterdyar/Immersive-Media-Pocket-Reference/guides/seamlessTexture.md

 nav_order: 2
 parent: Guides
 ---
-# Strategies for seamless Textures
+# Strategies for Seamless Textures
 Nothing about any of the following strategies is unique to Adobe Photoshop, they use fairly fundamental features that most modern image editing software packages should have.

 Making an image seamless is just one step of turning a captured photograph into a usable input texture.